isfopo/environments/README.md

 # Environments

-An extension to manage environments from your .env files.
+A VS Code extension to manage environments from your .env files.

 ## Features